-Governance and Leadership
+6. Governance and Leadership

-- 4.1 A Firm shall establish policies and procedures designed to promote an internal culture recognising that quality is essential in performing Engagements. - 4.2 The Firm's leadership and the examples it sets significantly influence the internal culture of the Firm.
-The promotion of a quality-oriented internal culture depends on clear, consistent and frequent actions and messages from all levels of the Firm's management that emphasise the Firm's quality management policies and procedures, and to perform and issue reports that comply with the requirements of the System of Quality Management.
+- 6.1 A Firm shall establish policies and procedures designed to promote an internal culture recognising that quality is essential in performing Engagements.
+Such policies and procedures shall require that the Firm's chief executive officer (or equivalent) or the Firm's managing Partner (or equivalent) or, if appropriate, the Firm's managing board of Partners (or equivalent), is assigned ultimate responsibility and accountability for the Firm's System of Quality Management. - 6.2 The Firm's leadership and the examples it sets significantly influence the internal culture of the Firm.
+The promotion of a quality-oriented internal culture depends on clear, consistent and frequent actions and messages from all levels of the Firm's management that emphasise the Firm's quality management policies and procedures, and the requirement to: - (a) perform work that complies with Professional Standards and applicable legal and regulatory requirements; and - (b) issue reports that are appropriate in the circumstances.

 Such actions and messages encourage a culture that recognises and rewards high-quality work.
 These actions and messages may be communicated by, but are not limited to, training seminars, meetings, formal or informal dialogue, mission statements, newsletters, or briefing memoranda.
-They may be incorporated in the Firm's internal documentation and training materials, and in Personnel appraisal procedures such that they will support and reinforce the Firm's view on the importance of quality and how, practically, it is to be achieved.
+They may be incorporated in the Firm's internal documentation and training materials, and in Partner and Staff appraisal procedures such that they will support and reinforce the Firm's view on the importance of quality and how, practically, it is to be achieved.

-- 4.3 Of particular importance in promoting an internal culture based on quality is the need for a Firm's leadership to recognise that the Firm's business strategy is subject to the overriding requirement for the Firm to achieve quality in all the Engagements that the Firm performs.
-Promoting such an internal culture includes: - (a) establishment of policies and procedures that address performance evaluation, compensation, and promotion (including incentive systems) with regard to its Personnel, in order to demonstrate the Firm's overriding commitment to quality; - (b) assignment of management responsibilities so that commercial considerations do not override the quality of work performed; and - (c) provision of sufficient resources for the development, documentation and support of its quality management policies and procedures.
+- 6.3 Of particular importance in promoting an internal culture based on quality is the need for a Firm's leadership to recognise that the Firm's business strategy is subject to the overriding requirement for the Firm to achieve quality in all the Engagements that the Firm performs.
+Promoting such an internal culture includes: - (a) establishment of policies and procedures that address performance evaluation, compensation, and promotion (including incentive systems) with regard to its Personnel, in order to demonstrate the Firm's overriding commitment to quality; - (b) assignment of management responsibilities so that commercial considerations do not override the quality of work performed; and - (c) provision of sufficient resources for the development, documentation and support of its quality management policies and procedures. - 6.4 A Firm shall establish policies and procedures such that any person or persons assigned operational responsibility for the Firm's System of Quality Management, or assigned operational responsibility for specific aspects of the System of Quality Management including compliance with Relevant Ethical Requirements and other Professional Standards, and Monitoring and remediation processes, by the Firm's chief executive officer or managing board of Partners: - (a) has the appropriate experience, knowledge, influence and authority within the firm, and sufficient time, to fulfill their assigned responsibility; - (b) understands their assigned roles and that they are accountable for fulfilling them; and

-Professional Standards